 Texas Pollutant Discharge Elimination System General Permit

-The Texas Commission on Environmental Quality (TCEQ) issued the Texas Pollutant Discharge Elimination System (TPDES) General Permit Number TXR040000 (the permit) on December 13, 2013, with an effective date of December 13, 2013.
-This permit regulates the quality of stormwater that discharges from within Districts.
 The Environmental Protection Agency (EPA) has ordered the State of Texas to improve the quality of stormwater runoff.
+The Texas Commission on Environmental Quality (TCEQ) issued the Texas Pollutant Discharge Elimination System (TPDES) General Permit Number TXR040000 (the permit) on January 24, 2019, with an effective date of January 24, 2019.
+This permit regulates stormwater that discharges from Municipal Separate Storm Sewer Systems (MS4s).